Townhaus/spu-trash-collection-card/README.md

 💻 `npm run start`

+💻 `npm run lint`

 ## Development

 1. Run `npm start`
 2. The compiled `.js` file will be accessible on `http://127.0.0.1:5000/spu-trash-collection-card.js`.
-3. On a running Home Assistant installation add this to your Lovelace `resources:`
+3. On a running Home Assistant installation add this to your Lovelace `resources`:

 ```yaml
 - url: 'http://127.0.0.1:5000/spu-trash-collection-card.js'